From Willow to Wicket: The Making of Harrow Cricket Bats

 Binding the cricket bat handle

 The above image shows me using our custom-built cricket bat binding machine.
-First, glue is added to the handle and then we wrap the twine and start the machine.
+First, glue is added to the handle, then we wrap the twine and start the machine.

 Polishing and Waxing